FIRE Guidelines and Application

 Commitment from an outlet

 No commitment from a publisher or broadcaster is required for the FIRE Consultancy—and a consultancy can help with story placement.
+But a commitment is required to finalize and receive most grants.

 For more information, see below—or FIRE Consultancy Overview and FAQs.
 If you still have questions, email application@firenewsroom.org.